 Purpose: Cold therapy stimulates vasoconstriction, the narrowing of blood vessels to slow down blood circulation in an area.

-- Cold therapy alleviates pain and swelling after an injury.
+- Cold therapy decreases pain and swelling after an injury.

 - It is the preferred therapy for spinal pain within the first 72 hours.